JADE (programming language): Multilingual abilities

-JADE will automatically switch to the language it detects on the system if the language is provided by the developer.
+JADE will switch to the language it detects on a system automatically, if that language is provided on the system.

 Portability

-Currently JADE applications can only be run on Windows, Linux support has been dropped.
+As of 2025, JADE applications run on Windows only; Linux support was ended.
 JADE 6.2 allows Smart Thin Clients and a specialised Standard Client to run on Windows Mobile devices.

 Code examples

 In this section are some short examples of JADE code.

 Hello World!

-This is the "Hello World!" code in JADE:
+These are JADE "Hello, World!" programs: